torbsd/torbsd.github.io/prospective.md

 #### Upcoming Conferences/Summits ####

 All of these events are excellent platforms for __TDP__ presentations and the distribution of publicity about the project.
+In addition to presentations, __TDP__ is looking to begin conducting birds-of-feather sessions specifically aimed at current and prospective BSD Tor relays operators.

 * CCC in Hamburg, December 2016;
 * IFF in Valencia, March 2017;